-Student, DVM, minor in Sociology
+Fatima, DVM, minor in Sociology

-Virtual Internship Country: Lebanon
+Virtual Internship Country: Libanon

 Canadian NGO: Mines Action Canada

-Local NGO: Landmines Resource Center (LMRC)
+Local NGO: Lebanon: Landmines Resource Center at the Faculty of Health Sciences of the University of Balamand (LMRC)

 The international internship, even in its virtual form, allows us as students to be part of bringing hope into peoples lives.
 We do this by supporting the programs that help people in a tough place find a way to sustain themselves and provide them with all the means necessary for them to flourish.